Toyota Yaris Insurance Rates

 Rates are averaged for all Toyota Yaris models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-The next list is a condensed summary of the primary concepts that were raised in the charts and tables above.
+The following list is a recap of the coverage data presented in the illustrations above.

 As you’ve learned from the information above, many factors impact your car insurance rates, like the age of your Yaris model.
 For example, the 2007 Toyota Yaris insurance costs will be much lower than the 2019 Toyota Yaris insurance averages.